Average Salaries and Cost of Living in Germany

 Cost of Living in Germany

 Germany’s price level is generally in line with the EU average.
 That is, life in Germany is less expensive than in the neighbouring Luxemburg, Switzerland, Denmark, Belgium and even France and Netherlands, or in the Nordic states (Norway, Sweden and Finland), but it is more costly than in Spain, Portugal or Greece.
 In Q2 2024, the monthly living costs in Germany were estimated at around 1,150 euros if living in a student dormitory or sharing a flat (renting a flat on your own would push them well over 1,150 euros), and at 1,020 euros for university students and a little less for trainees in vocational training programmes.
 This is approximately the monthly amount you will need to prove you have for the duration of your stay when applying for a certain type of visa.
-To be absolutely precise, beginning from September 1st, 2024, you need to have 992 euros a month at your disposal when applying for a study visa.
+To be absolutely precise, beginning from September 1st, 2024, you need to have 992 euros a month at your disposal when applying for a study visa (this amount will also apply for 2025).
 On the other hand, when applying for a visa for vocational training, 903 euros a month are enough.
-This limit for a blocked account has not changed since January 2023, so it may be raised later in 2024.
+This limit for a blocked account has not changed since January 2023, so it will be raised to 959 euros a month in 2025.
 Moreover, 1,027 euros a month are needed for a visa for seeking a vocational training position or for a job-search opportunity card.

 Rental Costs